-- (a) A person who holds a current and valid license to carry a concealed deadly weapon is permitted to carry a concealed deadly weapon on the campus and in the buildings of a state institution of higher education.
-This subsection only applies to areas of the campus and buildings of a state institution of higher education under the custodial possession of the state institution of higher education and does not include areas rented, leased, or under an exclusive agreement for the full-time occupancy and use of a private entity. - (b) Subsection (a) of this section does not limit the authority of a state institution of higher education to regulate possession of firearms in the following locations consistent with §61-7-14 of this code: - (1) At an organized event taking place at a stadium or arena with a capacity of more than 1,500 spectators; - (2) At a daycare facility located on the property of the state institution of higher education;

-(3) In the secure area of any building used by a law-enforcement agency on the property of the state institution for higher education;

-(4) In an area of the property of the state institution of higher education that has adequate security measures in place to ensure that no weapons are permitted to be carried by the public into the area.
-"Adequate security measures" means the use of electronic equipment and armed personnel at public entrances to detect and restrict the carrying of any weapons into the area, including, but not limited to, metal detectors, metal detector wands or any other equipment used for similar purposes to ensure that weapons are not permitted to be carried in those areas by members of the public;
+(a) A person who holds a current and valid license to carry a concealed deadly weapon is permitted to carry a concealed pistol or revolver on the campus and in the buildings of a state institution of higher education.
+This subsection only applies to areas of the campus and buildings of a state institution of higher education under the custodial possession of the state institution of higher education and does not include areas rented, leased, or under an exclusive agreement for the full-time occupancy and use of a private entity. (b) Subsection (a) of this section does not limit the authority of a state institution of higher education to regulate possession of concealed pistols or revolvers by a person who holds a current and valid license to carry a concealed deadly weapon in the following locations consistent with §61-7-14 of this code: (1) At an organized event taking place at a stadium or arena with a capacity of more than 1,000 spectators; (2) At a daycare facility located on the property of the state institution of higher education; (3) In the secure area of any building used by a law-enforcement agency on the property of the state institution for higher education; (4) In an area of the property of the state institution of higher education that has adequate security measures in place to ensure that pistols or revolvers are not carried by the public into the area.
+"Adequate security measures" means the use of electronic equipment and armed personnel at public entrances to detect and restrict the carrying of any pistols or revolvers into the area, including, but not limited to, metal detectors, metal detector wands or any other equipment used for similar purposes to ensure that pistols or revolvers are not carried in those areas by members of the public;